magento/devdocs/guides/v2.2/performance-best-practices/software.md

 ## PHP

-Magento fully supports 7.2.11.
+Magento 2.2 fully supports up to version 7.1.0.
 There are several factors to account for when configuring PHP to get maximum speed and efficiency on requests processing.

 ### PHP extensions